Harry G. Hutchison

 M.A., Wayne State University; M.B.A., University of Michigan; J.D., Wayne State University; Diploma, University of Oxford; P.G.C.E., University of Bristol

-Harry G. Hutchison is a Professor of Law and a Visiting Fellow at Harris Manchester College, the University of Oxford.
+Harry G. Hutchison is a Professor of Law, a Visiting Fellow at Harris Manchester College, the University of Oxford, and a Founding Fellow at the Oxford Centre for the Study of Law & Public Policy.
 His research interests include corporate governance, labor and employment law, religious liberty and the application of economics and postmodernism to a variety of topics.
-He has produced more than forty-five law review articles, review essays, public policy studies, and Civil Rights opinions.
+He has produced more than fifty law review articles, review essays, public policy studies, and Civil Rights opinions.
 Most of his articles apply economics and history to a wide variety of topics.

 Before joining the Mason School of Law faculty, Professor Hutchison was a professor of law at Wayne State University.
 Previously, he taught at the University of Detroit Mercy where he also served as the Faculty Director of the London Law Program, and he has taught as a visiting professor of law at the University of San Diego.
 He is a Board Member for the Oxford Centre for the Study of Law and Public Policy and serves as a member of the Board of Scholars for the Mackinac Center for Public Policy.